Community Living Information from your Mountain Valley Real Estate Realtors

 Mossyrock is located between Salkum and Morton.
 The Riffe Dam and Mayfield Dam nearby has created access to both Riffe Lake and Mayfield Lake.
-Mossyrock has a one screen theater and the downtown area has an ‘old west’ façade to give it a rustic feel.
-Mossyrock also has an annual Blueberry Festival in August.
+The Downtown Mossyrock area has an ‘old west’ façade to give it a rustic feel.
+Mossyrock holds an annual Blueberry Festival in August.

 Napavine is located between Chehalis and the U.S. Hwy 12 exit along I-5.
 Napavine’s McDonald’s is well known to most of the students in Lewis County as a place to stop when going to a sporting event.

 Onalaska is set north of Highway 12, intersecting Leonard Road and State Route 508.
 Onalaska has an Apple Festival in October brought to you by the Onalaska Alliance.
 An interesting tidbit about the name Onalaska is that there are also towns in Wisconsin, Arkansas, and Texas and they are all connected through the lumber industry.

 Packwood is located at the very east end of Lewis County.
 There is a multitude of hiking available, White Pass Ski Resort is only 20 miles away, and there is also the bi-annual Packwood Flea Market.
 This is also where Mountain Valley Real Estate makes their home.

 White Pass Scenic Byway